sionpixley/PolyNode/README.md

 ### Building on Windows

 Run the batchfile `.\scripts\win\bundle.cmd`.
 This batchfile will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle the artifacts as separate .zip files.

-## Future development

-The original scope of this project was to be able to install and manage multiple versions of Bun, Deno, and Node.js.
-It currently only supports Node.js, but I would like to support Bun and Deno in the future.

 ## Acknowledgements